uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 ### 2.2 Data Minimization and Purpose Limitation

-- [ ] **Collect Necessary Data Only*: Gather only the data essential for fraud detection purposes, avoiding excessive data collectin.
+- [ ] **Collect Necessary Data Only*: Gather only the data essential for fraud detection purposes, avoiding excessive data collecting.

 - [ ] **Define Data Usage Scope*: Clearly outline the specific purposes for which personal data will be used within the system.